Recent developments on Oka manifolds

-Note that the Docquier--Grauert theorem corresponds to the special case of Theorem \ref{th:DG} with $K=\varnothing$ and $K'=\varnothing$.

 Theorem \ref{th:DG} is proved by an inductive procedure commonly used in Oka theory.
-An ambient biholomorphism $\Phi$ is obtained by stepwise extending the given map $F$ (changing it slightly on a neighbourhood of $K$ at each step but keeping it fixed on $M$) to injective holomorphic maps on neighbourhoods of $K\cup M_i$, where $M_1\subset M_2\subset \cdots \subset \bigcup_{i=1}^\infty M_i=M$ is a suitable exhaustion of $M$ by compact strongly pseudoconvex domains.
-The initial set $K_1$ is chosen such that $K\cap M\subset K_1\subset U$, where $U$ is a neighbourhood of $K$ in $X$ on which $F$ is defined.
+An ambient biholomorphism $\Phi$ is obtained by stepwise extending the given map $F$, changing it only slightly on a neighbourhood of $K$ at each step but keeping it fixed on $M$, to injective holomorphic maps $F_i$ on neighbourhoods of $K\cup M_i$, where $M_1\subset M_2\subset \cdots \subset \bigcup_{i=1}^\infty M_i=M$ is an exhaustion of $M$ by compact strongly pseudoconvex domains.
+The initial set $K_1$ is chosen such that $K\cap M\subset K_1\subset U$, where $U$ is a neighbourhood of $K$ in $X$ on which $\Phi$ is defined.
 Every step of the induction uses the gluing lemma with interpolation on a Cartan pair, combined with another procedure to take care of the occasional changes of topology of the sets $M_i$.
-In the local approximation and gluing procedure, we pay close attention to the normal jet of the map to ensure that no branch points occur on $M$.
-To this end, we use the information provided by the isomorphism $\Theta$ between the normal bundles of $M$ and $M'$.
+In the approximation and gluing procedures we pay close attention to the normal jet of the map to ensure that no branch points occur on $M$.
+To this end, we use the information provided by the isomorphism $\Theta$ over $F$ between the normal bundles of $M$ and $M'$.

-An important technical ingredient in the proof is a new version of the splitting lemma for biholomorphic maps close to the identity on a Cartan pair (cf.\ \cite[Theorem 4.1]{Forstneric2003AM} and \cite[Theorem 9.7.1]{Forstneric2017E}), with added interpolation on a complex submanifold; see \cite[Theorem 3.7]{Forstneric2022JMAA}.
-The latter result may be of independent interest.
-The original splitting lemma \cite[Theorem 4.1]{Forstneric2003AM} was previously generalized to the parametric case, with continuous dependence both the domain and the map, by L.\ Simon \cite{Simon2019JGA} and A.\ Lewandowski \cite{Lewandowski2021JGA}.
+An important technical ingredient in the proof of Theorem \ref{th:DG} is a new version of the splitting lemma for biholomorphic maps close to the identity on a Cartan pair (cf.\ \cite[Theorem 4.1]{Forstneric2003AM} and \cite[Theorem 9.7.1]{Forstneric2017E}) with added interpolation on a complex submanifold; see \cite[Theorem 3.7]{Forstneric2022JMAA}.
+This result may be of independent interest.
+The original splitting lemma \cite[Theorem 4.1]{Forstneric2003AM} was generalized to the parameteric case, with continuous dependence on both the domain and the map, by L.\ Simon \cite{Simon2019JGA} and A.\ Lewandowski \cite{Lewandowski2021JGA}.

-Theorem \ref{th:DG} along with \cite[Theorem 15]{ForstnericRitter2014}, which gives proper holomorphic embeddings $M\hra\C^n$ with geometric control of the image where $M$ is a Stein manifold and $n\ge 2\dim M+1$, were used to prove the following result on the existence of Euclidean neighbourhoods of certain admissible sets (see \cite[Theorem 1.1]{Forstneric2022JMAA}).
+Theorem \ref{th:DG} along with \cite[Theorem 15]{ForstnericRitter2014}, which gives proper holomorphic embeddings $M\hra\C^n$ with geometric control of the image where $M$ is a Stein manifold and $n\ge 2\dim M+1$, gives the following result on the existence of Euclidean neighbourhoods of certain admissible sets in complex manifolds (see \cite[Theorem 1.1]{Forstneric2022JMAA}).